keptn/keptn.github.io/content/docs/quickstart/_index.md

 ---
 title: Quick Start
-description: Learn how to get Keptn running in five minutes.
-Whether you prefer Helm, Docker or Keptn CLI, or k3d, we have you covered.
+description: Learn how to get Keptn running and explore a few basic features.
 icon: concepts
 layout: quickstart
 weight: 15
 hidechildren: true # this flag hides all sub-pages in the sidebar-multicard.html
 ---

+***Note: We suggest that you use the newly-released [Explore Keptn](../explore) exercise, rather than the exercises in this page.
+That exercise  uses the [KillerCoda](https://killercoda.com/areas) platform to provide more extensive information without requiring you to install any software locally.***

-This Quick Start guide shows how to quickly create a local Keptn installation that runs either as a [Helm](#helm) chart in Kubernetes or as [Docker](#keptn-hello-world-docker-based) container in K3d and run some exercises to demonstrate Keptn functionality.
+This Quick Start guide shows how to quickly create a local Keptn installation that runs either as a [Helm](#helm) chart in Kubernetes or as a [Docker](#keptn-hello-world-docker-based) container in K3d and run some basic exercises that demonstrate Keptn functionality.

 You can install and run Keptn on virtually any Kubernetes cluster.
 See Install CLI and Keptn for detailed instructions